jake-knerr/js-style-guide/README.md

 #### If using CJS modules, export inline code using the `exports.*` syntax rather than `module.exports`.

 > Why?
-This is consistent with the the ES modules preference and reduces refactoring time since a change in the name of an exported function does not trigger another change in the `module.exports` props.
+This is consistent with the the ES modules preference and reduces refactoring time since a change in the name of an exported function does not trigger another change in the `module.exports` object.

 ```javascript
 // avoid